gcervantes8/Star-Classifier-For-Mario-64/README.md

-# Star-Classifier-For-Mario-64
+# Star Classifier For Mario 64

-Classifies how many stars you have in Super Mario 64 using images
+Uses images recognition to classify how many stars you have in Super Mario 64

 ## Benefits